-On February 26, 2019, the Company announced that the Board of Directors had authorized a new stock repurchase program under which the Company is authorized to repurchase up to \$100 million of its common stock.
-The repurchase program has no set expiration date.
+On February 26, 2019, the Board of Directors authorized a share repurchase plan under which the Company can repurchase up to \$100 million of its common stock.
+On February 22, 2022, the Board of Directors authorized an incremental \$100 million share repurchase plan.
+The repurchase plans have no set expiration date and any repurchased shares are expected to be cancelled.
 Repurchases under the program will be made through open market purchases, privately negotiated transactions or plans, instructions or contracts established under Rule 10b5-1 under the Exchange Act.
 The manner, timing and amount of any purchase will be determined by management based on an evaluation of market conditions, stock price, liquidity and other factors.
 The program does not obligate the Company to acquire any particular amount of common stock and may be modified or superseded at any time at the Company's discretion.

-During the year ended December 31, 2021, the Company purchased 1,109,187 shares under the share repurchase plan at an average price of approximately \$21.79 per share totaling approximately \$24.2 million and has retired such shares.

-During the year ended December 31, 2020, the Company purchased 808,389 shares at an average price of \$30.91 per share totaling approximately \$25.0 million.
-All repurchased shares have been cancelled as of December 31, 2020.
-Refer to "Item 5 - Market for Registrant's Common Stock, Related Stockholder Matters and Issuer Purchases of Equity Securities" for further discussion.
+During the year ended December 31, 2022, the Company purchased 888,197 shares at an average price of \$23.41 under the share repurchase plan for approximately \$20.8 million.
+During the year ended December 31, 2021, the Company purchased 1,109,187 shares at an average price of \$21.79 under the share repurchase plan for approximately \$24.2 million.
+During the year ended December 31, 2020, the Company purchased 808,389 shares at an average price of \$30.91 under the share repurchase plan for approximately \$25.0 million.
+All repurchased shares were subsequently cancelled.
+Refer to Item 5.
+Market for Registrant's Common Stock, Related Stockholder Matters and Issuer Purchases of Equity Securities for further discussion.